MicrosoftDocs/cpp-docs/docs/mfc/reference/ccontextmenumanager-class.md

  This method clears the pop-up menus and removes them from the `CContextMenuManager`.

 ##  <a name="savestate"></a>  CContextMenuManager::SaveState
- Saves information associated with the [CContextMenuManager Class](../../mfc/reference/ccontextmenumanager-class.md) to the Windows registry.
+ Saves information associated with the `CContextMenuManager` class  to the Windows registry.

 ```
 virtual BOOL SaveState(LPCTSTR lpszProfileName = NULL);